gma1k/gma1k/README.md

 ## 💼 What I Do

-I specialize in building robust, scalable infrastructure and automation solutions.
-My work spans across:
+I specialize in building robust, scalable, and observable platforms, with a strong focus on reliability and automation.

+### 🧱 Platform Engineering & SRE
-- **Platform Engineering & SRE**: Designing and maintaining reliable, scalable systems
+- Designing and operating highly available, resilient systems
-- **Cloud & Orchestration**: Working with Kubernetes, Docker, and cloud platforms
-- **Observability & Monitoring**: Implementing comprehensive monitoring and alerting solutions
+- Improving reliability, performance, and operational maturity

+### ☁️ Cloud & Orchestration
+- Containerized workloads
+- Experience across cloud and hybrid environments

+### 📊 Observability & Monitoring
+- Metrics, logs, and traces done right
+- Building actionable dashboards and alerts
+- Deep interest in low-level observability

+### 🔁 Automation & CI/CD
+- Infrastructure as Code
-- **Automation & CI/CD**: Streamlining workflows and deployment pipelines
+- Automated build, test, and deployment pipelines

+### 🐝 Low-Level Systems & eBPF
+- Kernel-level observability and performance analysis
-- **Low-Level Systems**: Exploring eBPF for kernel-level observability and performance optimization
+- Exploring eBPF for networking, security, performance and system insights

+### 🔐 Security
+- Security-by-design
-- **Security**: Implementing security best practices in infrastructure and applications
+- Hardening systems and applying best practices

+---

+## 🚀 Always Learning

+I’m passionate about continuous improvement, sharing knowledge, and collaborating with others to build better infrastructures.

 ---